MetaverseRPN-LLC/RPForge-Issue-Tracker/tutorial.md

   - get_inventory_count(charname: string, itemname: string) - Get the number of an item a user has in their inventory
   - get_item_attribute(itemname: string, attrname: string, default: any = False) - Get the value of an attribute of an item, `default` is optionally added to set a value that is returned if the character doesn't have the attribute
   - set_item_attribute(itemname: string, attrname: string, value: any) - Set the value of an attribute of an item
-  - get_character_attribute(charname: string, attrname: string, default: any = False) - Set the value of an attribute of a character, `default` is optionally added to set a value that is returned if the character doesn't have the attribute
+  - get_character_attribute(charname: string, attrname: string, default: any = False) - Get the value of an attribute of a character, `default` is optionally added to set a value that is returned if the character doesn't have the attribute
   - set_character_attribute(charname: string, attrname: string, value: any) - Set the value of an attribute of a character
   - give_character_item(charname: string, itemname: string, amount: positive integer) - Set the value of an attribute of an item
   - take_character_item(charname: string, itemname: string, amount: positive integer) - Set the value of an attribute of an item